-How can I find out how my child is getting on?
+How can you find out how your child is getting on?

-It is important that you as parents and us as your child's teacher work closely together.
+It is important that you as parents and us as teachers work closely together.
 You need to feel comfortable about exchanging information and discussing things that will benefit your child.
 We are always happy to discuss your child's development and their progress in school.
 Parent-teacher consultations are available in the Autumn and Spring terms, however please feel free to come and talk to us about any concerns you may have.
-You can catch us for quick questions before and after school or make an appointment by contacting the office.
+You can catch us for quick questions before and after school or make an appointment by contacting us via email.